Don’t have time to read the Guide now? We’ll email you a PDF copy.

-There are a number of reasons why financial spread betting has become the most popular form of financial betting in England and Wales.
-Spread betting offers several advantages over more traditional forms of financial investing and trading
+There are a number of reasons why financial spread betting has become the most popular form of financial betting in the UK.
+Spread betting offers several advantages over more traditional forms of financial investing and trading.

-One of the major advantages of spread betting is that you have the opportunity to bet on a very wide range of financial assets.
-Spread betting enables you to speculate on whether the price movements of an asset be rising or falling.
+One of the major advantages of spread betting is that you have the opportunity to bet on a very wide range of financial assets or events.
+Spread betting enables you to speculate on whether the price movements of an asset will rise or fall.

-You can find spread bets on everything from stock shares and stock indices such as:
+You can find spread bets on everything, including:

 Spread betting can open up for you the opportunity to trade faraway markets such as Australia and Hong Kong, markets you may not have previously had access to, just as easily as share trading local London stocks.
 And you can trade all these markets – including gold, oil, and bonds – from just a single trading account.